V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 Before stopping my research, i've contacted Log_s to ask hime, if there is any way to get a shell as Dave.
 And the answer is YES!

 As you can see bellow in french, he told me that he made a misstake while patching another box.
 Dave keep executing the backup script, and the backup user is allowed to write in it.
 So simply put a payload in it should give us a shell as Dave.

+Of course, this mean you can bypass the challenge 3 and 4.
 ```

 ![0-discord](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/0a004874-ee37-40e4-878f-a35aeeed31cd)